openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 A full command line example:

-``rsync -av -–delete --exclude='aquota.group' --exclude='aquota.user' /srv/dev-disk-by-label-DATA/ /srv/dev-disk-by-label-RSYNC/``
+``rsync -av --delete --exclude='aquota.group' --exclude='aquota.user' /srv/dev-disk-by-label-DATA/ /srv/dev-disk-by-label-RSYNC/``

 .. note:: As of **OMV 5.5.20**, data drives are mounted using **UUID** (Universally Unique Identifier).
 Under **Storage**, **File Systems**, the path under the *Mount Point* column might appear as: /srv/dev-disk-by-**uuid-f188c8ad-74d3-443a-a23e-89711270367d**  (This is an example only – all disks will have a unique identifier.)
 Check the Mount Point Column in File Systems for the appropriate path for aquota commands.